affableashish/angular-dotnet-realworld/README.md

 brew install node
 ```

-Later when you want to uninstall node, you can simple do this
+Later when you want to uninstall node, you can simply do this
 ```bash
 brew uninstall node
 ```